Kachwo/Amazon_Best_Selling_Books_Scratcher/README.md

 # Amazon_Best_Selling_Books_Scratcher

-An apache netbean project with servlet for showing the top 100 best selling books on Amazon.
+An apache netbean project with servlet for showing the top 100 best selling books on Amazon with servlet.

 ## Create Database